Count Cells Without Slides: Automating and Optimizing Cell Counting

 - Researchers or Managers Interested in Improving Sustainability in Laboratories

-*How Do I Win a Free Pizza for My Lab? 🍕
+*Want to Win a Free Pizza for Your Lab? 🍕

 We’ll be drawing 5 winners at the end of each webinar session.
-To be eligible for the drawing, attendees must participate in all live webinar polls and be able to accept a $20 gift card.
+To be eligible for the drawing, attendees must stay for the entire session and be able to accept a $20 gift card.

 CellDrop Automated Cell Counter